ethereum/ERCs/ERCS/erc-xxxx.md

 ### Error Codes

 * code: -32500 - transaction validation failed by `sender`.
-  The message field SHOULD be set to the revert message from the `sender`.
+  The message field SHOULD be set to the revert message and data from the `sender`.

 * code: -32501 - transaction validation failed by `paymaster`.
-  The message field SHOULD be set to the revert message from the `paymaster`.
+  The message field SHOULD be set to the revert message and data from the `paymaster`.

 * code: -32502 - transaction validation failed by `deployer`
-  The message field SHOULD be set to the revert message from the `deployer`.
+  The message field SHOULD be set to the revert message and data from the `deployer`.

 * code: -32503 - Transaction out of time range.
   The message field SHOULD include the requested time range and the current block timestamp.